rootsecdev/Microsoft-Blue-Forest/Web Server Security/IISReadme.md

 ## Notes:

 These are registry key remediation techniques to remove certain vulnerabilities from IIS webservers.
 These techniques were tested on a 2012 R2 servers as they contain some severe out of the box vulnerabilities when enabling IIS.
+Please test these techniques in a non production environment prior to implementing on production workloads.

 ### Disable SSL3